kwynns/react-take-home-test/README.md

 In `.src/components/UserList.jsx` there is an invalid user injected, and should throw a 404 when deleted.

-Use the chakra ui toast element to show the error, https://chakra-ui.com/docs/components/feedback/toast
+Use react toastify to show the error, https://www.npmjs.com/package/react-toastify

+Do not use the chakra-ui toast

 ### Step 3: